catmorbid/cybergod-mkdocs/docs/character-creation/gear.md

 | Huge     | Covers a massive area of hundred meters or more.
 Affects every target in the area, as many as needed.        | 8         |

 !!! example
 	Morales' team of insurgents is ambushed by an ARC-backed regulator force.
-They are under heavy fire and take cover behind nearby concrete pillars, but the ARC Bulwark giving fire support has an automatic grenade launcher and lands a burst of grenades in their general direction.
+They are under heavy fire and take cover behind nearby concrete pillars, but the ARC Bulwark giving fire support has an automatic grenade launcher and lands a burst of Frag grenades in their general direction.
+The Bulwark scores 3 hits, firing randomly in the area, so no one takes a direct hit, but everyone in the area must now make a Difficulty 4 Reflex Save to avoid DC 4 damage.
+Morales rolls 4D10, scoring 1,5, 8, 10 → that’s a failure and he takes DC 4 damage, spending Hard mitigation to take only a Bruise.

 ### Tags